-- (a) in the case of marriage, the first day of the first month beginning after the date of the completed request for enrollment is received; - (b) in the case of a Dependent's birth, as of the date of birth; or - (c) in the case of a Dependent's adoption or placement for adoption, the date of the adoption or placement for adoption. - (4) Medicaid and State Child Health Insurance Programs.
+- in the case of marriage, the first day of the first month beginning after the date of the completed request for enrollment is received; - (b) in the case of a Dependent's birth, as of the date of birth; or - (c) in the case of a Dependent's adoption or placement for adoption, the date of the adoption or placement for adoption. - (4) Eligibility changes in Medicaid or State Child Health Insurance Programs may create a Special Enrollment right.
 An Employee or Dependent who is eligible, but not enrolled in this Plan, may enroll if: - (a) The Employee or Dependent is covered under a Medicaid plan under Title XIX of the Social Security Act or a State child health plan (CHIP) under Title XXI of such Act, and coverage of the Employee or Dependent is terminated due to loss of eligibility for such coverage, and the Employee or Dependent requests enrollment in this Plan within 60 days after such Medicaid or CHIP coverage is terminated. - (b) The Employee or Dependent becomes eligible for assistance with payment of Employee contributions to this Plan through a Medicaid or CHIP plan (including any waiver or demonstration project conducted with respect to such plan), and the Employee or